mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 defreezeFactorVariable!(gbp; factor = index, variable = index)
 ```

-The functions accept following parameters: composite type `GraphicalModel`; the factor node index corresponding to the row number of the Jacobian matrix; and the variable node index corresponding to the column number of the Jacobian matrix.
+The functions accept following parameters: composite type `GraphicalModel`; the factor node index corresponding to the row index of the Jacobian matrix; and the variable node index corresponding to the column index of the Jacobian matrix.
 Since singly connected factors cannot be frozen, they cannot be unfreezed.

 ---